marklogic-community/mlcplusplus/README.md

 A C wrapper API around the core C++ API is also provided.
 This enables legacy C applications to be configured to talk to MarkLogic Server.
 All C++ usage is abstracted behind this wrapper API.

+## Latest release

+The latest release is 8.0.0 - See [The release notes](https://raw.githubusercontent.com/adamfowleruk/mlcplusplus/develop/documentation/release-notes/release-notes-8.0.0.md) for details.

+Note the Major and Minor version numbers of this project track MarkLogic Server, the revision number tracks this API's changes, rather than the revision number of MarkLogic Server.

 ## Documentation

 Various documentation is available:-